Stata

 Many users often ask, “What kind of machine should I purchase to make Stata run most effectively?”
 That is a very general question, and the answer really depends on many different things.

 If it is within your budget to purchase a dual-core, multicore, or multiprocessor machine, Stata/MP can take advantage of these computer systems and allow “threads” of computations to be split across multiple processors.
 This can dramatically increase the speed of many Stata commands.
-Many of the modern multicore processors on the market today are of the 64-bit variety and will allow Stata to take advantage of physical memory over 2 gigabytes allowing very large datasets to be loaded into memory.
+All of the modern multicore processors on the market today are of the 64-bit variety and will allow Stata to take advantage of physical memory over 2 gigabytes allowing very large datasets to be loaded into memory.
 Click here for more information on compatible hardware architectures.

 Now on to CPU clock speeds—Stata will show a near linear performance change with relative CPU clock differences.
 There will be some differences depending on the type of analysis being performed, the size of the processor’s on-chip cache, etc., but these are relatively minor overall.
 Many of these differences also depend on how well the operating system handles system calls and polling for multitasking events.